 The other place in Asia to see animals is on the Maharajah Jungle Trek.
 This is one of two walking trails within Animal Kingdom where you can really spend some time viewing the animals at Disney’s Animal Kingdom.

 As you stroll along the Maharajah Jungle Trek, you will see lots of animals, but there are three featured areas: the fruit bat enclosure, the Asian tiger exhibit, and the aviary.

 There are quite a few different species of birds in the free flight aviary.

-The largest concentration of animals is found in the Africa section of the park.
-Most of them are in one of three locations: the Gorilla Falls Exploration Trail, Kilimanjaro Safari, or Rafiki’s Planet Watch.
+The largest concentration of animals in Animal Kingdom is found in the Africa section of the park.
+Most of them can be found in one of three locations: the Gorilla Falls Exploration Trail, Kilimanjaro Safari, or Rafiki’s Planet Watch.